grasshoff/philhistcomp/docs/terminological_continuity/+++DOKUMENTATION+++/Zwischenbericht.md

 # New Era, New Ideas?
-Conceptual Continuity between Medieval and Early Modern Philosophy: Initiating a Computational Approach to the History of Philosohpical Ideas
+Conceptual Continuity between Medieval and Early Modern Philosophy

 ## Background

 Descartes is commonly conceived as the founding father of modern philosophy, a new era in the history of philosophy which put an end to the scholastic tradition of medieval thinkers.
 This view, however, has recently been challenged by Dominik Perler who claims that in spite of Descartes' attempt to overcome scholastic theories of mind such as Francisco Suárez's account, he nevertheless remains in the medieval paradigm.
 This is because, according to Perler, Descartes' seemingly new approach to the theory of mind does in fact implicitly draw on the work of William of Ockham, i.e. yet another medieval scholar.

 As a consequence, this assumption gives rise to a much more continuous, and thus more differentiated, perspective on the history of philosophy by devaluating the role usually attributed to the 'great thinkers' such as Descartes.
 In other words, it opens up the possibility to rethink the history of philosophy by considering Descartes only as one - nonetheless highly important - contributer to the *progressive* development from medieval to early modern philosophy.
 According to this view, the line should not be drawn between medieval and early modern debates, but rahter between various competing conceptual approaches originating from the medieval era which were still the subject of philosophical discussion in the early modern period.

+(*Anmerkung*: meine Behauptungen, inkl. die Darstellung von Perlers Posisiton, sind etwas grob.
+Daran muss ich noch feilen)

 ## The Idea